junegunn/vim-easy-align/README.md

 }
 ```

-However, this default behavior is also configurable by using one of these 3
+However, this default behavior is also configurable by using one of these 4
 methods.

+1. Press `CTRL-U` in interactive mode to toggle `ignore_unmatched` option
-1. Set the global `g:easy_align_ignore_unmatched` variable to 0
+2. Set the global `g:easy_align_ignore_unmatched` variable to 0
-2. Define a custom alignment rule with `ignore_unmatched` option set to 0
+3. Define a custom alignment rule with `ignore_unmatched` option set to 0
-3. Provide `ignore_unmatched` option to `:EasyAlign` command. e.g. `:EasyAlign:{'iu':0}`
+4. Provide `ignore_unmatched` option to `:EasyAlign` command. e.g. `:EasyAlign:{'iu':0}`

 Then we get,